ipr-cnrs/nftables/README.md

 * (re)Start `nftables` service at first run.
 * Reload `nftables` service at next runs to avoid to let the host without firewall rules due to invalid syntax.

+### Fail2ban integration

+Before Debian Bullseye, systemd unit for Fail2ban doesn't come with a decent integration with Nftables.
+So this role will create override file for `fail2ban` unit, even if it's not (yet) available on the host, in order to :
+* Start `fail2ban` unit after `nftables`.
+* Restart `fail2ban` unit when `nftables` unit restart.

 ## Development